Do I Qualify for Bankruptcy Chapter 7 in Greensboro, NC?

 In North Carolina, you must earn less than the median income for the state to qualify.
 For a household of two in Greensboro, NC, that means not exceeding $50,700.
 For a household of three, it is $55,000, and for a household of four, it is $63,700.
 If you exceed these income requirements, you are not automatically disqualified.
 You may then take the means test.

 The means test in North Carolina is a calculation of eligibility to see if you qualify for relief under a Chapter 7 bankruptcy filing.
-What this generally seeks to absolve is that if you can at least pay off some of your debts, you should, and may be a better fit for a Greensboro Chapter 13 bankruptcy type.
+This generally seeks to absolve if you can at least pay off some of your debts, you should, and may be a better fit for a Greensboro Chapter 13 bankruptcy type.
 It works by comparing your income to how much other people in your state earn and then calculating your expenses.
-In total, the means test evaluates your secured and unsecured debt, expenses, income and other costs of living here in Greensboro, NC to see if you can afford to pay off some of your own debts through Chapter 13, or if you are in need of the liquidation that Chapter 7 offers.
+In total, the means test evaluates your secured and unsecured debt, expenses, income, and other costs of living here in Greensboro, NC to see if you can afford to pay off some of your debts through Chapter 13, or if you require the liquidation that Chapter 7 offers.

 Not Exceeding the Limits on Prior Bankruptcies